Scalingo/documentation/_posts/internals/buildpacks/2000-01-01-apt-buildpack.md

 ## Configuration

-Once the buildpack is configured for your app, the packages to install have to be defined.
-This is done in a file named `Aptfile` which should be located at the root of the application.
+Once the buildpack is configured for your app, the packages to install have to be defined in a file named `Aptfile` which should be located at the root of the application.

 It can contain three types of information: